oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 +    bear.name = "Smokey";
 ```

-Well, that's about all we can bear for one blog.
+Well, that's about all we can _bear_ (sorry) for one blog.
 Let's take stock and wrap up.

 ## Final diff of securing the app with Oso